Feature #2161

 And as stated in Feature #7142, it would probably be better to not use it only for weekends, but instead to specify the working hours for every user (maybe a default for all and the possibility to add exceptions on this for a some of the users).
 For instance, I work for 36 hours at the office where we use Redmine and these hours are divided among four days (9 hours a day from Tuesday to Friday).
 If we can incorporate this into the Gantt chart, we could loose the separate planning tool that we have now (where we can fill in working days, holidays, etc).

-#7 Updated by Chris Darts over 1 year ago
+Updated by Chris Darts about 13 years ago

 +1